When she was young

 perpetual call that awakens the

-your hand at the linen across my hip.
+your phantom hand at the angle of my

-so small I could slip inside the lining
+and I become so small I could slip

 art by Anuraag

 I know I love you